johnsonch/lean-software-development/lean-software-development.md

 	* Are we incurring technical debt?
 	* Are we being consistent?
 	* Are we coding ourselves into a corner?

 ---
+#Reviews

+* Take time to show your customers/stakeholders what you have been working on
+  * Do these in regular intervals
+  * Try to have something they can see
+  * Keep them fairly non-technical

+---
 <!-- 476141323/Svemir/iStock / 360 -->